xavbart/42sleeptimer/README.md

 ### Solution:
 A gentle reminder that tells you that time flies and pings you every so often to tell you how much time remains, then alerts you when it is time to come back and get back to work.

+It pings you in two ways:

+* by ***mail*** (set your 42 email address as VIP to get notifications on your phone's home screen)
+* or via ***[IFTTT](https://ifttt.com)***, which should display notifications on your phone if you have installed the **IFTTT app** : [Google Play link](https://play.google.com/store/apps/details?id=com.ifttt.ifttt&hl=fr) / [Apple App Store link](https://itunes.apple.com/fr/app/ifttt/id660944635))

 This is not preventing the disconnect, mind you.
 It is *really* the equivalent to starting a alarm or a timer on your phone.
-But if you use it, it put your Mac to sleep and the timer starts.
+But when you use it, it put your Mac to sleep AND the timer starts.

 **So one command to run and you're good to go for coffee.**